Large-sample analysis of cost functionals for inference under the coalescent: Setting and notation

 and $C\nth(0)=1.$ \end{Definition}

-Note that the function $c\nth$ can be of the form \eqref{one_step_cost}, for an arbitrary proposal $q$ whose support coincides with $p$, but it can also be more general.
-In the next section, we study first the cost $C\nth$ in general.
-Then, in order to study the asymptotic behaviour of the normalised importance sampling weight $W\nth$, the specific form \eqref{one_step_cost} is used.
+In the next section, we study the cost $C\nth$ for a general form of one-step cost functions $c\nth$.
+Then, in order to study the asymptotic behaviour of the normalised importance sampling weight $W\nth$ in \eqref{eq:normalised_weights}, we choose $c\nth$ to be of the form $c\nth_q$, as in \eqref{one_step_cost}, for an arbitrary proposal $q$ whose support coincides with $p$.
 The description of well-known specific proposals is postponed to Section \ref{sect:proposals}, and the asymptotic analysis of the corresponding costs and weights is in Section \ref{sect:IS_asympt}.